-- What is Dysfunctional Family?
+- What Is a Dysfunctional Family?

-- Relationship Between Dysfunctional Family Members
+- Relationships Between Dysfunctional Family Members

-- Reasons Of Dysfunctionality in Family
+- Reasons for Dysfunctionality in a Family

 - Common Characteristics of Dysfunctional Families

-- Effects of Growing Up in A Dysfunctional Family
+- Effects of Growing Up in a Dysfunctional Family

-What is Dysfunctional Family?
+What Is a Dysfunctional Family?

-Relationship Between Dysfunctional Family Members
+Relationships Between Dysfunctional Family Members

-Reasons Of Dysfunctionality in Family
+Reasons for Dysfunctionality in a Family

 2. Family History of Dysfunction

-4. Over Religious Belief Systems
+4. Overly Religious Belief Systems

-A reason for a dysfunctional family could be parents getting pushy, aggressively authoritative and tyrannical in their behaviour; this leads to over possessiveness and dislike amongst members.
+A reason for a dysfunctional family could be parents getting pushy, aggressively authoritative, and tyrannical in their behaviour; this leads to over possessiveness and dislike amongst members.

-Often it may become difficult to deduce if you come from a dysfunctional family, but here are some signs you can check for the same:
+Often, it may become difficult to deduce if you come from a dysfunctional family, but here are some signs you can check for the same:

-1. You are a people pleaser
+1. You are a people-pleaser.

-2. You are a Type A person
+2. You are a Type A person.

-If you crave perfection in everything you do, it may be because you are afraid of failure which may be a result of growing up in a dysfunctional family.
+If you crave perfection in everything you do, it may be because you are afraid of failure, which may be a result of growing up in a dysfunctional family.

-3. You are constantly guilty
+3. You are constantly guilty.

-4. You lack communication skills
+4. You lack communication skills.

 When others make their own decisions, and you are not accountable for them, you still feel a sense of responsibility for what has transpired, especially when the situation is bad.

-6. You are hard on yourself
+6. You are hard on yourself.

-7. You have supreme levels of anxiety
+7. You have high levels of anxiety.

-8. You feel isolated and empty
+8. You feel isolated and empty.

-9. You are frustrated
+9. You are frustrated.

 No matter how good your life is, you can always pinpoint something that is wrong, and you are dissatisfied.
 You feel like your efforts go unappreciated all the time.

-10. You feel anguish
+10. You feel anguish.

-A feeling of hopelessness and anguish exists in your everyday life despite no dire circumstances.
-You have negative thoughts and look at life from a pessimistic perspective.
+A feeling of hopelessness and anguish exists in your everyday life, despite no dire circumstances.
+You have negative thoughts, and look at life from a pessimistic perspective.